 - Demonstrate an understanding of typical and atypical development for preterm and term babies in the first year of life

-- Demonstrate an understanding of the neurological and developmental assessment tools / methods available to therapists in NICU and early intervention
+- Demonstrate an understanding of the neurological (general movements) and developmental assessment tools (Bayley and others) / methods available to therapists in NICU (Brazelton and NIDCAP) and early intervention

-- Demonstrate an in depth knowledge and understanding of early patterns of brain damage, investigation methods, medication and medical intervention
+- Demonstrate an in depth knowledge and understanding of early patterns of brain damage, investigation methods and medical intervention

 How will the course be taught?